usetrmnl/api-docs/private-plugins/create-a-screen.md

 Creating screens requires a Private Plugin instance inside your TRMNL account.
 This is currently available via the web interface only.
 Simply navigate to [Plugins > Private Plugin > New](https://usetrmnl.com/plugin_settings/new?keyname=private_plugin).
 {% endhint %}

-If your private plugin's "Strategy" is set to Webhook, you can provide data to TRMNL's server up to 1x every 5 mins.
+If your private plugin's "Strategy" is set to Webhook, you can provide data to TRMNL's server up to 12x per hour.
 Requests sent at a faster pace will receive a `429` rate limit response.

 ### Authorization